 When a debt instrument between IBERDROLA and the counterparty is replaced by another on substantial different terms, the original financial liability is derecognised and the new liability is recognised.
-The difference between the carrying amount of the financial liability or part of the financial liability and the amount paid to extinguish the liability, including attributable transaction costs and any asset transferred other than cash or liability assumed, is recognised in the income statement for the period.
+The difference between the carrying amount of the financial liability or part of the financial liability and the amount paid to extinguish the liability, including attributable transaction costs and any asset transferred other than cash or liability assumed, is recognised in the Income statement for the period.

-IBERDROLA considers that the conditions are substantially different if the current value of the discounted cash flows under the new conditions, including any net paid fee of any received fee, and using the original effective interest rate for the discount, differs at least 10 per cent from the current discounted value of the cash flows that still remain from the original financial liability.
+IBERDROLA considers that the conditions are substantially different if the current value of the discounted cash flows under the new conditions, including any net paid fee of any received fee, and using the original effective interest rate for the discount, differs at least 10 per cent from the current discounted value of the remaining cash flowsfrom the original financial liability.

-When the debt instrument is replaced by another on terms that are not substantially different, the original financial liability is not derecognised in the balance sheet, and the carrying amount is adjusted for the fees paid.
-The amortised cost of the financial liability is determined using the effective interest rate method.
-The effective interest rate is the rate that matches the carrying amount of the financial liability at the date of modification with the cash flows payable under the new terms.
+When the debt instrument is replaced by another on terms that are not substantially different, the original financial liability is not derecognised in the Balance sheet, and the carrying amount is adjusted for the fees paid.
+The amortised cost of the financial liability is determined using the effective interest rate, which is the rate that matches the carrying amount of the financial liability at the date of modification with the cash flows payable under the new terms.